LinaMaria21/StudentGradesManager/README.md

 Student Grades Manager

 C# Console application
-Made to manage grades and to practice data structures and algorithms.
+I made this console app to manage grades and to practice data structures and algorithms.

 .NET 8